Mexican court passes Slim TV bid to next government

-MEXICO CITY A Mexican court on Thursday denied billionaire Carlos Slim's bid to enter the lucrative television market, handing the next president the task of increasing competition in the country's closed telecoms and TV sectors.
+MEXICO CITY A court on Thursday denied billionaire Carlos Slim's bid to enter the lucrative television market, handing Mexico's new president the task of opening up the country's most powerful companies to more competition.

-Slim, who controls virtually all of Mexico's mobile and home phone lines, has been pushing for years to get a piece of the country's broadcast pie, currently controlled by giants Televisa and TV Azteca.
+Slim, who controls virtually all of Mexico's mobile and home phone lines, has been pushing for years to get a piece of the country's broadcast pie currently controlled by giants Televisa (TLVACPO.MX) and TV Azteca (AZTECACPO.MX).

 The court decision is a win for the government, which had tried to use Slim's desire for TV as leverage to push him to open up to more competition in the phone market.

-It means Slim's phone company Telmex will have to reapply from scratch for a TV license, pushing the decision back for months and possibly years and passing the buck to Enrique Pena Nieto of the opposition Institutional Revolutionary Party (PRI), who won Sunday's presidential election.
+It means Slim's phone company Telmex will have to reapply from scratch for a TV license, pushing the decision back years and passing the buck to Enrique Pena Nieto, from the opposition Institutional Revolutionary Party (PRI), who won Sunday's presidential election.

 "The next administration has a golden opportunity to start from the beginning and send signals that they will be neutral," said Carlos Ramirez, analyst at Eurasia Group in Washington.

-Pena Nieto, a 45-year-old former state governor married to a Televisa soap opera star, has been accused by critics of being close to the major broadcaster.
+Pena Nieto, a young former governor married to a Televisa soap opera star, has been accused by critics of being close to the major broadcaster.

 "Pena Nieto will have to move quickly to show he is not tied to Televisa," said Ramirez.